Gurh

 The Kasthar Nath Swami Temple is a symbol of deep faith and devotion in the region.

 This town is administratively divided into 15 wards.
 The first ward begins at Chandehri, while the last ward is Gudhwa.

 The area is well-equipped with paved roads, electricity, and all essential public facilities.

+Dr. Balmik Prasad Verma – A medical doctor who practiced abroad before returning to Gurh around 1975, where he served the local community.

 Located just 5 kilometers from Gurh town, the region is home to Asia’s largest solar power plant, adding to its prominence.